rackerlabs/docs-cloud-monitoring/api-docs/api-reference/methods/get-audit-information.rst

 Returns audit information for the specified account.

 Rackspace Monitoring records every write operation in an audit.
-For more information on how audits are recorded, see :ref:`Audits <audits>`.
+For more information about how audits are recorded, see :ref:`Audits <audits>`.

 Audits are accessible as a